-Estate planning is the systematic approach to getting your personal and financial affairs in order in the event you become mentally incapacitated or die.
+Estate planning is the systematic approach to getting your personal and financial affairs should you become mentally incapacitated or die.
 The basic legal document necessary to plan for death is a Last Will and Testament, which contains a written set of instructions to your loved ones as to how you want your estate to be distributed after your death.

-All states have a legal process in place for determining who will inherit the property of a person who fails to make a valid will through each state's "intestacy laws."
+All states have a legal process for determining who will inherit the property of a person who fails to make a valid will through each state's intestacy laws.

 The Components of a Last Will and Testament

 A Last Will and Testament generally consist of four parts:

 - Part one deals with how your final bills will be paid.

-- Part two deals with how the cost of settling your estate, and any estate taxes and/or inheritance taxes will be paid.
+- Part two deals with how the cost of settling your estate and any estate taxes or inheritance taxes will be paid.

-- Part three deals with who will be in charge of overseeing the settling of your estate (the Personal Representative/Executor) and what powers they will have, and, if you have minor children, who will be responsible for raising the children (the Guardian/Conservator).
+- Part three deals with who will be in charge of overseeing the settling of your estate (the Personal Representative/Executor) and what powers they will have.
+If you have minor children, the document will describe who will be responsible for raising the children—the Guardian/Conservator.

 - Part four deals with who will get the balance of your estate, how they'll get it, and when they'll get it.

 While a Last Will and Testament is an important part of any estate plan, there's one main drawback to having all of your property pass under the terms of your will.
-The drawback is that the property must go through probate before your loved ones will be able to have access to it.
-Probate can take anywhere from six to nine months to over several years, which means that your family will have limited, and often times access to your assets is not available until probate is completed.
+The drawback is that your possessions must go through probate before your loved ones can have access to it.
+Probate can take anywhere from six to nine months to over several years, which means that your family will have limited, and often, access to your assets is not available until probate is completed.